AutoToM

 Connector Design Icon

-LLM Meets Bayesian inference: AutoToM integrates the flexibility of LLMs with the robustness of Bayesian inverse planning.
+LLM Meets Bayesian inference: AutoToM integrates the flexibility of LLMs with the robustness of Bayesian inverse planning, automating the hypothesis sampling and Bayesian inference.

 Magnifier Icon

-Automated Model Discovery: AutoToM performs automated model proposals and iteratively refines the model by adjusting variables and timesteps.
+Automated Agent Model Discovery: AutoToM performs automated model proposals and iteratively refines the model by adjusting variables and timesteps.

 Benchmarking Icon